Kathleen J. Waites

 Philadelphia native, former nun, scholar, author, public speaker, and emeritus professor at Nova Southeastern University in Fort Lauderdale, FL.

-A hiking and nature enthusiast, Kate’s love of the outdoors is matched by an absorbing and well-told novel, a poem—to paraphrase Emily Dickinson—that takes off the top of her head, and a film that transports and leaves her thinking.
-A longtime resident of Fort Lauderdale, Philadelphia, Kate revels in her metropolitan Philadelphia roots.
-She is an avid film-buff and a happy practitioner of meditation, Pilates, and yoga.
-She has been blessed with two daughters, three grandchildren, and three great grandchildren (and counting!).
+A hiking and nature enthusiast, my love of the outdoors is matched by an absorbing and well-told novel, a poem—to paraphrase Emily Dickinson—that takes off the top of my head, and a film that transports and leaves me thinking.
+A longtime resident of Fort Lauderdale, Philadelphia, I revels in my metropolitan Philadelphia roots.
+I am an avid film-buff and a happy practitioner of meditation, Pilates, and yoga.
+I have been blessed with two daughters, three grandchildren, and three great grandchildren (and counting two more, so far!)